-Sessions are four and eight weeks long, with a 12-Day Intro for some beginners.
+Sessions are four and eight weeks long, with a two-week intro for some beginners.
 Camp Voyageur was built on a two, four-week foundation where boys break the cord with home and become more independent.
 It takes time to form friendships and get in shape, so boys are ready to take longer trips at the end of each session.
 Campers develop physically and socially at camp, and they become more responsible for their own well being.
-We added four, 12-Day Intro Sessions with limited space for boys to sample Voyageur for the first time.
-During this Intro new campers will get a shorter Boundary Waters canoe trip and enjoy lots of in-camp fun.
+Our two-week sessions with limited space are for boys to sample Voyageur for the first time.
+During this intro, new campers will get a shorter Boundary Waters canoe trip and enjoy lots of in-camp fun.

 A few boys attend camp with a friend from home, but most do not.
 Campers make friends quickly as they share the Voyageur experience with others.
 Many campers return year after year specifically to see their CAMP friends who live in other areas of the country.